Naic: Etymology

-Naic has several histories when it comes to the origin of its name.
-One theory suggests that it originated when a Spaniard asked a native about what the pig is doing and he said "na-igik" (crying sound of pigs), thus later on developed as Naic.
-Another one suggests that it came from a Spanish word "Ca – Naic" meaning "neighboring place" by which its mother town was the present Maragondon.
-Another theory put forward is that Naic is an acronym for Nuestra Adorada Immaculada Concepcion.
+Naic is a former barrio of Maragondon.
+It has multiple accounts regarding the origin of its name.
+One theory suggests it comes from a native’s response, *“na-igik”*—the sound of a crying pig—when asked by a Spaniard what the pig was doing, which later evolved into Naic.
+Another theory proposes that it derives from the Spanish term *“Ca–Naic”*, meaning “neighboring place,” referencing its mother town, present-day Maragondon.
+A third theory posits that Naic is an acronym for *Nuestra Adorada Inmaculada Concepción*.

 The town's name is the Spanish translation of the town's patron saint, Our Lady of Immaculate Concepcion (Nuestra Adorada Immaculada Concepcion).
 As an honor and reverence to Our Lady of Immaculate Conception, the town folks celebrate annually their town fiesta on every 8th day of December.

 History

 Thousands of years ago, Naic was a part of the towering Taal Volcano.
 Naic was the western slope of the volcano until its internal eruption which led to the sinking of its apex in its present condition.

-When the Jesuits discovered Maragondon in 1627, its total land area covers the whole of Naic, Ternate, and Magallanes (Vance; Saulo and De Ocampo, 1990; Medina, 1992).
+When the Jesuits discovered Maragondon in 1627, its total land area covers the whole of Naic, Ternate, and Magallanes.
 In 1758, the Jesuits founded a community in the western bank of the river (present Barangay Muzon) and made it into a "sitio" with a visita still under Maragondon.

 In 1791, the community was finally made into a town with its population still in the western bank.
 The town was named Naic after the old archaic word "can(ia)ayic" meaning "town near one another" or "the other side" (Medina, 1992), while Alfredo B. Saulo contends that Naic is a highly cultured Tagalog word meaning "suburbs" or "countryside".
 Also in Malaysia, Naic means "overboard".

-Moreover, due to the closeness of Naic to the population in Maragondon, Naic transferred its center in 1798 to the eastern bank of the river (the present poblacion)(Medina, 1992).
-Also during this time, the town was already a flourishing fishing and agricultural village (Villanueva, 1982).
-On the other hand, the church, since 1797, was under the secular clergy who were mostly Filipinos (Jose, 1997; Medina, 1992).
+Moreover, due to the closeness of Naic to the population in Maragondon, Naic transferred its center in 1798 to the eastern bank of the river (the present poblacion).
+Also during this time, the town was already a flourishing fishing and agricultural village.
+On the other hand, the church, since 1797, was under the secular clergy who were mostly Filipinos.
 Upon the "Royal Audiencia" issued in 1849, the church was transferred to the Dominican Friars in 1865.
-The Dominicans upon finding out that the land in Naic was fertile, built the Casa Hacienda de Naic (the present Naic Elementary School) to be the administration building for the overseer of the larger friar lands in Naic (Jose, 1996).
+The Dominicans upon finding out that the land in Naic was fertile, built the Casa Hacienda de Naic (the present Naic Elementary School) to be the administration building for the overseer of the larger friar lands in Naic.

+The 1818 Spanish census showed the area had 942 native families and 3 Spanish-Filipino families.

 In the Philippine Revolution of 1896–1898, all of the names of the towns in Cavite were Filipinized, thus, the name of Naic was changed to Naik, but was also commonly known as "Maguagi".
 Furthermore, five events significant to the revolution took place in Naic.
 These were as follows: